chenle02/Graduate_Student_Seminar_2025-09-04/Longest_increasing_subsequence/README.md

 The generated videos will be named `LIS_Random_Small.mp4`, `LIS_Random_Large.mp4`, and `LIS_Random_Proto.mp4` and placed in the `videos/` directory.

+### LIS and Percolation Animation Plan

+An animation is planned to illustrate the connection between the Longest Increasing Subsequence (LIS) and a Last-Passage Percolation (LPP) model.
+The detailed plan for this animation is in `Animation-LIS-LPP.md`.

+**Core ideas to be animated:**
+- A random permutation visualized as points on a grid.
+- The LIS highlighted as a special set of points.
+- The LIS visualized as a "longest path" on the grid, moving only up and right.
+- The connection to LPP, where the LIS corresponds to a path that maximizes "weight".

 ## Storyboard (Manim)

 1. Show the full input sequence horizontally; label indices.